arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/monads/2023-10-30-monads-for-the-rest-of-us-4.md

 That's a typical outcome in the Functional Programming world: pages and pages of deep contemplation and deconstruction of a topic, only to end up with a single-line code formula.

 # You made it!
 That was an IO monad.
-There are of course a bunch of details we passed over &mdash; the monad laws, the `return` operation, the relation between monads, functors and applicatives, and the like &mdash; but I hope you found the topic less intimidating than you expected.
+There are of course a bunch of details we passed over &mdash; the monad laws, the `return` operation, the relation between monads, Functors and Applicatives, and the like &mdash; but I hope you found the topic less intimidating than you expected.

 Good job!
 Ready for the next round?
 The next topics are: